laurentiuduca/road-to-linux/README.md

 * https://youtu.be/Ce9SjgnXosQ

 #### news: if you want to use git tag 1.3 and above,
-* in devicetree.dts,
+* for linux in devicetree.dts,
 memory@80000000 {
 		reg = <0x0 0x80000000 0x0 0x770000>;
-* in define.vh `define D_START_PC      32'h80770000
+* for verilog in define.vh `define D_START_PC      32'h80770000
-* set MEM_START to 0x80770000 in the riscv-pk/configure
+* for bbl set MEM_START to 0x80770000 in the riscv-pk/configure
-* in riscv-pk/configure.ac:
+* and in riscv-pk/configure.ac:
 AC_SUBST([MEM_START], [0x80770000], [Physical memory start address])
 * recompile sw and hw system